OnBase RDS Guide

 Mac Users with RDS

-Because OnBase is on a remote computer when clicking on Documents in Advance.dartmouth.edu, you will not be able to chose OnBase to open the documents.
+Because OnBase is on a remote computer when clicking on Documents in Advance.dartmouth.edu, you will not be able to choose OnBase to open the documents.
 The hyperlink in Advance Documents is actually to the OnBase server.
-The workaround is to open Onbase through RDS and in the search button you can find all of the documents you were looking for.
+The workaround is to open OnBase through RDS, and in the search button you can find all of the documents you were looking for.

 Access RDS